About Lauren Wellbank

 Also, he is incredibly handsome and funny.

 My dream is to keep writing.
 I want to write more articles and stories and features.
-I want to write a book (and I want that book to get made into a movie, or picked up as a limited series for Netflix, and I want to go to the Oscars and wear a fancy dress and waive to my kids on TV – so if you’re an agent, GET AT ME ABOUT THAT ).
+I’m currently working on my memoir, which is based on my experiences with domestic violence.
+I want that book to get made into a movie, or picked up as a limited series for Netflix, and I want to go to the Oscars and wear a fancy dress and waive to my kids on TV – so if you’re an agent, GET AT ME ABOUT THAT ).

 Whatever happens, I just want to keep writing.
 And if you want to keep reading, you can do so by following me on social media by clicking on the links below, or by signing up for my newsletter.